 Though the action wasn’t meant to have much material impact, it did halt pipeline transport of about 750,000 barrels1, roughly 7.5% of daily US imports and 3.75% of daily consumption.
 (The backed up oil probably moved to market by rail at a higher premium.)
 Although the fight against the Dakota Access Pipeline was different in many ways, it’s interesting to compare returns on investment:

-These rough numbers suggest the Valve Turners were about five times more efficient than Standing Rock in time invested, and fifteen times more efficient per dollar.
+These rough numbers suggest the Valve Turners were at least seven times more efficient than #NoDAPL in time invested, and twenty-five times more efficient per dollar.
 This makes sense, since the Valve Turners employed initiative and surprise.